bblfsh/documentation/architecture.md

 ## Daemon

-*bblfshd* is the higher level component of the architecture managing client requests (done via [gRPC](http://www.grpc.io) using [a simple protocol](user/server-protocol.md)) with the containerized language drivers which it orchestrates to keep warm instances, pools and handling any other orchestration needs.
+**bblfshd** is the higher level component of the architecture managing client requests (done via [gRPC](http://www.grpc.io) using [a simple protocol](user/server-protocol.md)) with the containerized language drivers which it orchestrates to keep warm instances, pools and handling any other orchestration needs.

-The server itself is also designed to run inside a container allowing an [easy deployment](user/getting-started.html#running-with-docker-recommended) and operation.
+The server itself is also designed to run inside a container allowing an [easy deployment](user/getting-started.md#running-with-docker-recommended) and operation.

 ### Driver Runtime